Are you a government, business, or not-for-profit leader?

 Council to Homeless Persons offers a range of training activities and events for your team, whether in-person or online, to help better understand homelessness and develop local solutions.
 We are also happy to support the facilitation of your own training ideas.

-To enquire about an an activity, or for more information, call 8415 6210 or email [email protected]
+To enquire about an an activity, or for more information, email [email protected]

 Connect Respect is a resource and training package to inform local councils, business, and employees who have direct contact with people without a home.

 It has been developed with Victoria Police, Melbourne CBD businesses, specialist homelessness service providers, and people with experience of being without a home.

 Walk in my Shoes

 Walk in my Shoes is a tour led by a person with experience of not having a home, to explore sites of personal significance for them.
 Tours are designed to give an insight into people lives, while countering stereotypes of homelessness.

 Council to Homeless Persons is able to facilitate in-person or virtual Walk in my Shoes tours.

 Our Understanding Homelessness training provides a comprehensive overview of key homelessness issues, from the perspective of individuals who have lived it.